What’s Missing from Your Resume?

 Racers Need to Develop Their Sensitivity

-- Mom engrained in me dedication to pursue answers — why did I crash?
+- Mom engrained in me dedication to pursue my dream

-- Ken showed me best practices to be precise with my inputs — maximum brake pressure is not enough to slow down in time!
+- Ken showed me best practices to be precise with my inputs so that I could get consistent results

 The result … 3 trips to the AMA Nationals at 3 incredible race tracks!